FlowerEatFish/project.merge-powerpoint-show/README.md

 #### To-do list:

-[ ] Set file list.
+[x] Create new PowerPoint file as main (main-slideshow.pptx).

-[ ] Download and replace files via URL.
+[x] Save and replace main-slideshow.pptx.

-[ ] Create new PowerPoint file as main (main.pptx).
+[x] Collect all slides from other PowerPoint into main-slideshow.pptx.

-[ ] Save and replace main.pptx.
+[ ] Set animation for slideshow.

-[ ] Collect all slides from other PowerPoint into main.pptx.
+[x] Set period for slideshow.

-[ ] Set animation, period, and loop mode.
+[x] Set loop mode for slideshow.